Sendoso learning Hub

 The Call to Action

-The CTA is the most important aspect of a direct mail campaign, as it should prompt the recipient to respond.
+The CTA is the most important aspect of a direct mail campaign, as it should prompt the recipient to respond to your offer.
 A great way to influence recipient action is by asking a question of the recipient, such as “Ready to get started?”

 Prominent Contact Information